 There’s something special about wearing a crown.
 My young daughters have already learned this truth and put it into practice.
 (They love playing dress-up!)
 Crowns signify royalty, importance, and authority.
 In some cases, they also portray a sense of restoration.
-Cinderella spent most of her life as a lowly servant; but when she finally discovered her true identity, she was given a crown.
+Cinderella spent most of her life as a lowly servant, but she finally discovered her true identity and was given a crown.

 The Bible speaks often of crowns.
 But the truth about crowns is that they are either earned or given.
 No one puts a crown on themselves.
 It is bestowed upon them for a reason.
 Either they were born into their identity as royalty, they married into it, or someone decided to grant them royal status.

-As children of God, we are given royal status.
+As children of God, we are royalty in every way possible.
 We are born into a royal family by the Spirit of God.
 The Bible describes us as the bride of Christ, making us royalty by marriage.
-And because of the cross, we are officially declared righteous and worthy of our royal status by the King of kings.
+And because of the cross, we are granted righteousness and have been given our royal status by the King of kings.

 Beauty – Isaiah 61:3 tells us that we are given a crown of beauty in exchange for ashes.
 In the days of the Old Testament, it was common for someone in mourning to wear sackcloth and cover themselves in ashes.
 It was part of the grieving process and it was also used in times of great sorrow and repentance.
 The death and resurrection of Jesus made it possible for us to exchange our sorrow for joy.

 Life – One of the most crucial elements of the cross is our newfound access to eternal life.
 The consequence of our sin was death, but God graciously made a way for us to have life in Him.
 The Bible tells us that when we endure to the end, we will be rewarded with the crown of life.
 (James 1:12, Revelation 2:10)